gnunn1/modernize-apps-jboss/docs/cdk-docs/md/03-mono-to-micro-part-1.md

 were typically deployed in the same application server.
 This model is well understood in the development teams and has been used over the past several years.

-[WildFly Swarm](http://wildfly-swarm.io) offers an innovative approach to packaging and running Java EE applications by packaging them with just enough of the Java EE server runtime to be able to run them directly on the JVM using **java -jar** For more details on various approaches to packaging Java applications, read [this blog post](https://developers.redhat.com/blog/2017/08/24/the-skinny-on-fat-thin-hollow-and-uber).
+[Thorntail (ex-WildFly Swarm)](http://wildfly-swarm.io) offers an innovative approach to packaging and running Java EE applications by packaging them with just enough of the Java EE server runtime to be able to run them directly on the JVM using **java -jar** For more details on various approaches to packaging Java applications, read [this blog post](https://developers.redhat.com/blog/2017/08/24/the-skinny-on-fat-thin-hollow-and-uber).

-WildFly Swarm is based on WildFly and it's compatible with [Eclipse MicroProfile](https://microprofile.io), which is a community effort to standardized the subset of Java EE standards such as JAX-RS, CDI and JSON-P that are useful for building microservices applications.
+Thorntail (ex-WildFly Swarm) is based on WildFly and it's compatible with [Eclipse MicroProfile](https://microprofile.io), which is a community effort to standardized the subset of Java EE standards such as JAX-RS, CDI and JSON-P that are useful for building microservices applications.

-Since WildFly Swarm is based on Java EE standards, it significantly simplifies refactoring existing Java EE application to microservices and allows much of existing code-base to be reused in the new services.
+Since Thorntail (ex-WildFly Swarm) is based on Java EE standards, it significantly simplifies refactoring existing Java EE application to microservices and allows much of existing code-base to be reused in the new services.